Send Money at Columbia County Sheriff's Office.

 Quick Facts

-• The facility's CommissaryDeposit system accepts credit and debit card payments for inmate accounts.
+• The facility’s commissary deposit option accepts credit and debit card payments.

-• Deposited funds may be subject to collections for debts owed by the inmate.
+• Deposits may be subject to collections for debts owed by the inmate.

 Common Questions

-How do I add money to an inmate's account at Columbia County Sheriff's Office?
+How can I deposit money to an inmate at Columbia County Sheriff's Office?

-What information do I need to make a deposit to an inmate at Columbia County?
+What information do I need to make a deposit to a Columbia County inmate?

 Yes.
-Deposits may be subject to collections for debts owed by the inmate.
-Review the vendor and facility instructions so you understand how funds may be allocated and what fees may apply.
+Deposits can be subject to collections for debts the inmate owes, and funds may be applied to those obligations.

 Other Guides for Columbia County Sheriff's Office